 Companies House also require you to complete an annual Confirmation Statement, detailing who owns your company and how many shares it has.
-This is easy to do online and takes less than 2 minutes, provided you have not changed the way your company is structured.
+This is easy to do online—provided you have not changed the way your company is structured.

 Set up email reminders

 Sign up for Gov.uk's email reminder service.
 This ensures that you will get a timely reminder a few weeks before your accounts and confirmation statement are due for filing.

 You might remember it all now, but it is very easy to forget such things with the hectic pace of running a new business.